 Conclusions and future research directions.

-The research presented in this thesis provides important new insights on the role of rodent ecology on zoonotic infectious disease spillover risk and the association of anthropogenic land use change with rodent community structure.
-This final chapter summarises the key findings of this work, placing them in the broader context and includes suggestions for future research.
+This thesis provides new insights on the role of rodent ecology on zoonotic infectious disease spillover risk and the association of anthropogenic land use change with rodent community structures.
+This final thesis chapter summarises the key findings of this work, situating them in a wider research and policy context and providing suggestions for future research.

-In Chapter 2, I synthesise data from rodent trapping studies conducted in West Africa to investigate the spatial and taxonomic sampling biases of small mammal communities.
+Chapter 2 synthesised data from rodent trapping studies conducted in West Africa to investigate the spatial and taxonomic sampling biases of small mammal communities.
 Comparing this synthesised dataset to two commonly used resources for modelling the occurrence of rodents and their associated zoonotic pathogens in West Africa (i.e., GBIF and IUCN), I found that rodent trapping studies can provide a useful additional source of information.
-This dataset produced from primary studies is capable of counteracting some of the biases present in current data and substantially increasing the sampled area of common rodent species important to zoonotic disease emergence.
-This study quantified rodent and zoonosis sampling effort and associated biases in West Africa, identifying host and pathogen taxa and geographic regions that would benefit from further study to improve inference for zoonotic infectious disease spillover risk in the region.
+This large dataset made up of data from multiple primary studies is capable of counteracting some of the biases present in current data.
+In addition, by combining data from multiple primary studies, the sampled geographic area of common rodent species important to zoonotic disease emergence substantially increases.
+Specifically, Chapter 2 quantified rodent and zoonosis sampling effort and associated biases in rodent trapping studies conducted across West Africa, identifying host and pathogen taxa and geographic regions that would benefit from further study to improve inference for zoonotic infectious disease spillover risk in the region.

-In Chapter 3, I designed and implemented a three-year standardised rodent sampling study in a Lassa fever endemic region of Sierra Leone to characterise local small mammal communities and investigate the response of community structure to an anthropogenic land use gradient.
-This study confirmed that synanthropic rodent species were associated with increasing anthropogenic land use, with higher probability of occurrence within these settings.
-This study further illuminated how species co-occurrence can shape small mammal communities, with the presence of an invasive rodent species moderating the occurrence of a native species important for zoonosis transmission.
+Chapter 3 involved the design and implementation of a three-year standardised rodent sampling study in a Lassa fever endemic region of Sierra Leone to characterise local small mammal communities and investigate the response of community structure to an anthropogenic land use gradient.
+This study confirmed that the detection of synanthropic rodent species was associated with increasing anthropogenic land use, with higher probability of occurrence within these settings.
+In addition, Chapter 3 examined how species co-occurrence can shape small mammal communities, with the presence of an invasive rodent species potentially acting as a moderator for the occurrence of a native species important for zoonosis transmission.
 The effect of species interactions on rodent host species’ occurrence probability highlighted the need to adopt community level species distribution models when applied to multiple-host zoonotic disease systems.

-In Chapter 4, I used the same rodent trapping dataset to infer contact dynamics within small mammal communities.
-I found that contacts among rodents and shrews followed a long-tailed distribution with most individuals having few contacts, with few individuals having many contacts.
+In Chapter 4, I used the rodent trapping dataset collected as part of Chapter 3 to infer contact dynamics within small mammal communities.
+I found that contacts among rodents and shrews followed a long-tailed distribution, with most individuals having few contacts, with few individuals having many contacts.
 The properties of these networks moderate pathogen transmission within the small mammal communities.
 Our observed networks of small mammal contacts suggest that assumptions of well mixed populations may not hold for LASV transmission in the Eastern province of Sierra Leone.
 Failing to account for this contact rate heterogeneity by species, rodent abundance and land use type will hamper the production of accurate, dynamic, pathogen transmission models within rodent communities.
-The low LASV seroprevalence observed in our study system prevented the effect of these contact networks on pathogen transmission being directly modelled.
+The low LASV seroprevalence observed in our study prevented the direct modelling of the effect of these contact networks on pathogen transmission.
 There is therefore a need to conduct these studies over longer time spans, to capture periods of high pathogen prevalence, in order to better understand the temporal and spatial variation in transmission of LASV within the endemic region of Sierra Leone.